Young Aviators Programs

 Our goal in ‘21 was to expose the kids to model building, with an emphasis on how a plane flies, and how critical weight and balance is for a model airplane to actually fly.
 We started the year with gliders of very simple design, followed by rubber band powered aircraft and ending with remote control aircraft.
 It was a fun year which saw a wide range of flying models.
 See the pictures below:

-Drone Program – kids will be taught how to fly drones along with all the rules and regulations, airspace geography, communications etc. It will be an ongoing program where kids move through various phases of competency as they complete certain elements.
+Drone Program – kids were taught how to fly drones along with all the rules and regulations, airspace geography, communications etc. It will be an ongoing program where kids move through various phases of competency as they complete certain elements.

-ICAN Program – a more formal version of the program we started a few years ago – a training endeavor for those wanting to learn the Ground School portion of pilot training.
+ICAN Program – a more formal version of the program we started a few years prior – a training endeavor for those wanting to learn the Ground School portion of pilot training.

-B25 Maintenance & Upgrades – for the hands-on type kids, we always have the ongoing tweaks and upgrades to the B25 that will be headed by Fredy Tello this year.
-He is always looking for his group of kids who want to use tools and learn techniques that progress the functions of the B25.
+B25 Maintenance & Upgrades – for the hands-on type kids, we always had the ongoing tweaks and upgrades to the B25 that will be headed to a museum this year.
+See B25 History for a more complete narrative on the evolution of the YA’s most notable project.

-Mentoring Program – we are working more cohesively this year with EAA Chapter 43 in an attempt to pair up one-on-one interested kids with seasoned pilots to go flying on a regular basis and to learn what it is all about to maintain an aircraft.
+Mentoring Program – we are continually working with EAA Chapter 43 in an attempt to pair up one-on-one interested kids with seasoned pilots to go flying on a regular basis and to learn what it is all about to maintain an aircraft.